 Tip: Familiarize your audience and niche and focus your content on them.

 Podcasters speak a lot and that is given because podcasts are episodic series of audio or video files.
 The challenge here is what to say to keep your audience engaged and convince them to subscribe to your podcast.

 Most can speak but not everyone can be engaging.
-You need good communication skills to keep your listeners glued in your podcasts but don’t worry this thing can be learned over time.
+You need good communication skills to keep your listeners glued in your podcasts but don’t worry because this thing can be learned over time.
 If you regularly host podcasts, your communication skills will improve and soon enough, you will develop a natural and easygoing flow while speaking.